Web Application Messaging Protocol: Routers

 While routers can technically be embedded directly into the application code and some client libraries also provide a router, this architecture is discouraged by the specification.

 Since the router is a moving part, it is best used as a swappable black box just like one would consider Apache or Nginx for HTTP:

 Tavendo, the company from which originated the protocol, is also the author of Crossbar.io, which promotes itself as the de facto router implementation.
-As they are promoting micro-service-based architectures, Crossbar.io embeds a service manager for hosting and monitoring WAMP app components, a static file Web server, and a WSGI container.
+As they are promoting microservice-based architectures, Crossbar.io embeds a service manager for hosting and monitoring WAMP app components, a static file Web server, and a WSGI container.
 Being written with the Twisted library, it is one of the implementations that can be set up in production without a proxy, aiming to replace stacks such as Nginx associated with Supervisor and Gunicorn.

 Use cases

 Being a WebSocket sub-protocol, WAMP fits naturally anywhere one would use raw web sockets, as a way to synchronize clients such as Web browsers, push notifications to them and allow soft real-time collaboration between users.
 It has also the same limitations, requiring client support, which is missing for Internet Explorer versions older than 10.
 This is mitigated by the existence of polyfills using more portable technologies such as Flash or the use of HTTP Longpoll as a fallback.
 In that sense, WAMP is a competitor to Meteor's DDP.

 WAMP also targets the IoT, where it is used in the same way as MQTT as a light and efficient medium to orchestrate clusters of connected objects.
 The implementations in various languages make it suitable to control and monitor small devices such as the Raspberry Pi (in Python) or the Tessel (in JavaScript).

-And last but not least, WAMP can act as an enterprise service bus, serving as the link between micro-services like one would do with CORBA, ZeroMQ, Apache Thrift, SOAP or AMQP.
+And last but not least, WAMP can act as an enterprise service bus, serving as the link between microservices like one would do with CORBA, ZeroMQ, Apache Thrift, SOAP or AMQP.